 1. Refer to the these instructions, which will be on a laminated sheet at each session.

-2. If there are microphones in the room, try to ensure that there is at least one microphone for every two speakers.
-During the question and answer period, be sure that there is a microphone for use by the audience.
-If there is no microphone accessible to the audience, the chair should repeat the question after they are asked.
-This also makes sure that the question asker has been heard.
+2. There should be a microphone in each room.
+Make sure each presenter and respondent uses the microphone, even if they think they are loud enough to be heard without it.
+During the question and answer period, use the microphone to amplify audience questions.
+If there is no microphone accessible to the audience, the chair should repeat the questions after they are asked.
+This makes sure that the question asker has been heard.

-3. If panelists use technical jargon or foreign language terms or phrases that all session attendees are not likely to understand, please ask them to define or translate the relevant terminology.
+3. If panelists use technical jargon or foreign language terms or phrases that some session attendees are not likely to understand, please ask them to define or translate the relevant terminology.

 4. Refer to all panelists equally.
 Studies show that it is more common for women to be referred to by their first names even when they have professional titles.
 So you should agree on the pre-conference call about how panelists would like to be introduced.
 We recommend having you announce the first name and last name, so as to avoid using titles that some presenters/respondents might not have.
 That information can be conveyed in the brief biography you read out at the beginning of each presentation.

 5. Remind presenters that you will be strictly enforcing time and demonstrate that if the first presenter goes over.

 6. Ideally, there should always be at least 15 minutes for question and answer.
 During that period, remind the audience to avoid jargon, speak “leanly,” (no more than 30 seconds), and to use a microphone to make sure everyone can hear.
 Collect up to three questions before referring the questions back to the panel.

 7. Be sure there is water in your room.
 If there is not, please flag a conference/hotel staff person to bring that room water.